blue-yonder/devpi-builder/README.rst

       --pure-index PURE_INDEX
                             The index to use for pure packages.
 Any non-pure package will be uploaded to the index given as positional argument.
 Packages already found in the pure index will not be built, either.
       --junit-xml JUNIT_XML
                             Write information about the build success / failure to a JUnit-compatible XML file.
+      --dry-run             Build missing wheels, but do not modify the state of the devpi server.

 Features
 ========